roffe/eznetes/README.md

 ## Deploy K8S master

-Repeat for each master, additional masters can be added and removed at any point in time
+Repeat for each master, additional masters can be added and removed at any point in time.

+A master node consists of: OS, Docker, Flannel, Kubelet, kube-proxy, kube-apiserver, kube-controller-manager & kube-scheduler.

 `./deploy master <ip>  <fqdn or hostname>`

 ## Deploy K8S worker

-Repeat for each worker, additional workers can be added and removed at any point in time
+Repeat for each worker, additional workers can be added and removed at any point in time.

+A worker node consists of: OS, Docker, Flannel, Kubelet & kube-proxy.

-`./deploy master <ip>  <fqdn or hostname>`
+`./deploy worker <ip>  <fqdn or hostname>`

 ## Create admin cert ( to use with kubectl )